The Truth About Tartar Buildup on Your Dog’s Teeth

 Brush your dog’s teeth on a daily or weekly basis.

-Give your dog dental treats and toys to chew on.
+Give your dog dental treats, such as Honest Kitchen’s Beams, and toys to chew on.

 Get the real deal—real, raw bones help scrape off soft plaque deposits on dog teeth.